Single bed slits aka horizontal “button holes”

 https://alessandrina.com/2016/02/02/vertical-racking-3-automating-half-fisherman-in-pattern-2/

 The number of stitches remains constant on each row knit; the chart reflects side panels (A, C).
-The central 18 stitches (B) that may be repeated multiple times to achieve the desired width.
-The border stitches added may be any number, are also knit on every row.
+The central 18 stitches (B) may be repeated multiple times to achieve the desired width.
+Border stitches may be added in any number, and are knit on every row.

 Tuck and garter stitch: from hand knit to machine knit hand tech pattern